 Tips for applying to selective universities

 Credits failed in core classes can be made up through an online credit recovery program.
-The site used is called PLATO Courseware.
-The PLATO website requires a pre-test, some unit tests, and then a post-test.
-Students must to earn 70% or higher on the post-test and pay $20 for the .25 credit in order for it to be posted to his/her transcript.
+Students must to earn 70% or higher on the post-test for the .25 credit in order for it to be posted to their transcript.

 Ways Students Can Make Up Credits:

 - Ben Lomond PM School – Mon-Thu, 2:35 pm - 5:00 pm.
 Students come in and work after school on credits in a computer lab.
 If a student has access to a computer with internet at home, they can do some of the work at home.
 However, they MUST TEST AT BEN LOMOND.

 - Ben Lomond Summer School – mid June through mid July.
 This is also online only and can be accessed from home the same as PM School.
 Students must also test only at Ben Lomond while working on credits during summer school.